michel1991/ocp-java-11/annotations/README.md

 The second, the containing annotation type, must include an element named value() that includes an array of the repeatable annotation type.
 For these reasons, options A, E, and F are correct.

-### What properties must be true to use an annotation with an element value, but no element name?
-(Choose all that apply.)
-* A. The element must be named values().
-* B. The element must be required.
-* C. The annotation declaration must not contain any other elements.
-* D. The annotation must not contain any other values.
-* E. The element value must not be array.
-* F. None of the above

-To use an annotation with a value but not element name, the element must be declared with the name value(), not values(), making option A incorrect.
-The value() annotation may be required or optional, making option B incorrect.
-The annotation declaration may contain other elements, provided none is required, making option C incorrect.
-Option D is correct, as the annotation must not include any other values.
-Finally, option E is incorrect, as this is not a property of using a value() shorthand.

-### Which statements about an optional annotation are correct?
-(Choose all that apply.)
-* A. The annotation declaration always includes a default value.
-* B. The annotation declaration may include a default value.
-* C. The annotation always includes a value.
-* D. The annotation may include a value.
-* E. The annotation must not include a value.
-* F. None of the above

-An optional annotation element is one that is declared with a default value that may be optionally replaced when used in an annotation.
-For these reasons, options A and D are correct.

 ### What motivations would a developer have for applying the @FunctionalInterface annotation to an interface?
 (Choose all that apply.)
 * A. To allow the interface to be used in a lambda expression